 Risk of infection — Bacteria and other infectious agents require iron as a growth factor, and patients with hereditary hemochromatosis and iron overload are known to be at increased risk for certain serious bacterial infections .
 These observations have suggested that the use of therapeutic doses of iron might be associated with an increased risk of infection.

 As noted above, we delay IV iron administration in patients with active infection until the infection is resolved.
-(See 'Uses for oral iron' above.)
+(See 'Uses for IV iron' above.)

 RESPONSE TO IRON SUPPLEMENTATION

 Typical response — An effective regimen for the treatment of uncomplicated iron deficiency with oral iron preparations should lead to the following responses: